 Configuring your website to capture click metrics

-In order to capture web push clicks in Iterable, use your server to call Iterable's
+In order to capture web push clicks in Iterable, call Iterable's

 Connecting Your Firebase Instance to Iterable